bufbuild/docs.buf.build/docs/bsr/user-management.md

 > *Resource roles coming soon.*

-Resource roles are explicit roles granted to a user on an individual resource, such as a repository, template or plugin.
+Resources such as repositories, templates and plugins are owned by either an individual user or an organization.
+In the case of user-owned resources, the user is granted the `Owner` role and for organization-owned resources members inherit the [base resource roles](#base-resource-roles) as defined by the organization.

+However, in some situations you'll need to give additional permissions to individual users over a user- or organization-owned resource.

-The most common use-cases for explicit resource roles are:
+The most common use-cases are:

 - Outside collaborators.
 This is useful when users outside your organization require access to specific resource(s) within the organization, but you do not want them to be a member of the organization.
 - Elevated permissions for organization members.
 This is useful when the organization base resource roles are set to **Read** and specific user(s) require the **Write** or **Admin** role for specific resource(s).